just-js/demo-iouring/README.md

 just copy.js [fromPath] [toPath]

-- fromPath: path to the file to copy from, default /dev/shm/in.bin
+- fromPath: path to the file to copy from, default /tmp/in.bin
-- toPath: path to the file to copy to, default /dev/shm/out.bin
+- toPath: path to the file to copy to, default /tmp/out.bin

-if no arguments are passed and the file /dev/shm.bin does not exist then the program will use system dd tool to create a 1GB file filled with random bytes read from /dev/urandom
+if no arguments are passed and the file /tmp/in.bin does not exist then the program will create a 1GB file filled with random bytes from /dev/urandom

 # build and run locally